-It’s an original premise, and before going any further we must shine the spotlight on the director: Jennifer Chambers Lynch – a surname synonymous with surrealist filmmaking.
-After the debacle of her debut Boxing Helena (an outing this reviewer never saw but knew of), Jennifer fled the broad audience and delved into more minor pursuits ... reminiscent, perhaps, of her father David Lynch.
+It’s an original premise, and before going any further we must shine the spotlight on the director: Jennifer Chambers Lynch – a surname synonymous with surrealist film-making.
+After the debacle of her debut Boxing Helena, Jennifer fled the broad audience and delved into more minor pursuits ... reminiscent, perhaps, of her father David.
 While Chained reflects nothing of David’s unique – some would say Lynchian - cinematic style, it is still imbued with enough disturbing and violent moments to warrant a small comparison.
-Shot in a mere fourteen day period, Jennifer’s technique is domestic, claustrophobic, and all too real.
+Shot in a mere fourteen days, Jennifer’s technique is domestic, claustrophobic, and all too real.
 With only two central characters, this is the sort of get-under-your-skin creepiness that leaves a lasting impression.

 Fast forward to many years later and little Timmy is all grown up.
 Now resembling a gaunt rock star, mentor Bob continues his slow methodology of indoctrination.
 Given the dehumanizing nickname of ‘Rabbit’, our padawan-in-training still retains his adolescent conscience and mild mannered innocence.
-Rewarded accordingly – and metered out with punishment in the same the same token – little Rabbit tries to find a subtle chink in Bob’s armour ... a monumental task given that Bob - living in rural isolation and anonymity - has perfected his killing art.
+Rewarded accordingly – and metered out with punishment in the same token – little Rabbit tries to find a subtle chink in Bob’s armor ... a monumental task given that Bob (living in rural isolation and anonymity) has perfected his killing art.

-To call this film ‘unrelenting’ is an understatement – and it’s outings like Chained that reinforce something the collective horror tribe has always known: that you do not need a monumental budget or prestigious studio backing to create an indie masterpiece.
-The only flaw – and with a second viewing I had grave doubts it was a flaw – was a shocking ‘twist’ ending that’s an almost unnecessary addition.
+To call this film ‘unrelenting’ is an understatement – and it’s outings like Chained that reinforce something the collective horror tribe has always known: you do not need a monumental budget or prestigious studio backing to create an indie masterpiece.
+The only flaw – and with a second viewing I had grave doubts it was a flaw – was a shocking ‘twist’ ending that’s almost an unnecessary addition.
 It’s a small blemish, because the rest of the film is faultless in almost every department.
-Here, Jennifer Lynch translates our real-world horrors with a skill and dexterity seldom seen - and we can only hope this talented director decides to call horror her home.
+Here, Jennifer Lynch translates our real-world horrors with skill and dexterity, and we can only hope this director decides to call horror her home.